tylertownsend/hello-world/os/README.md

 # Development Environment
+Development will use a docker image to build the code and qemu to run the image.
 ## Setup
 This guide provides instructions on how to install QEMU and set up your environment to run a bootloader for your operating system development.